PulseTick/PulseTickIOS/README.md

 Feature: Remember my bag - Allow you to save the amounts you own of each token.
 Will display the current and total value.

 # Buy Me A Coffee
-If you want to buy me a coffee and help support development, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2
+If you want to buy me a coffee, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2

+This is for coffee only.
+As per the App Store T&Cs it is not a requirement nor expected.

 Thank You!